WORKINGS OF THE HUMAN EAR

 Consequently, the results often yield erroneous information about psychologically healthy deaf individuals.

-For this reason, a number of psychological and personally test have been translated by Dr. Brauer into American Sign Language on videotape as part of Gallaudet University Mental Health Research Program.
+For this reason, a number of psychological and personality test have been translated by Dr. Brauer into American Sign Language on videotape as part of Gallaudet University Mental Health Research Program.

 According to Dr. Brauer, preliminary findings suggest normal profiles for most deaf individuals tested.